 However, the commission split can vary depending on the terms arranged by the seller.
 For example, the seller may want to give the buyer’s agent 3%, and their own agent will keep 2% to encourage more showings of the home.
 This split is entirely negotiable and is often used as a strategic tool to help sell homes faster.

-The good news for home sellers is that you only pay commissions if and when your home sells.
-These fees are paid at the time of closing, so if your home doesn’t sell (or if a transaction falls through) you’re not obligated to pay either agent.
+The good news for home sellers?
+You only pay commissions if and when your home sells.
+These fees are paid at the time of closing, once the transaction is completed.
+So, if your home doesn’t sell (or if a transaction falls through), you’re not obligated to pay either agent.

 On top of that, not all real estate agent services are created equal, regardless of price.
-Agents should be able to justify their fees and what’s included, along with how they’ll achieve results for you.
-It’s a good idea to have this conversation with the agent before hiring them to ensure an optimal outcome for both sides.
+Agents should be able to justify their fees and what’s included, along with how they’ll achieve the best results for you.

 Seller’s agent commission

 Since you’re paying as much as 5% of your home’s selling price to REALTORS®, you deserve to know exactly what you’re paying for.
-Ask your REALTOR® about what’s included in their fees.
-Will they take professional photos or offer video tours?
+Again, this should all be listed out in your agent’s contract, but you can always ask what is included in your agent’s fees if it isn’t clear: Will they take professional photos or offer video tours?
 Do they help with home staging?
 Will they be readily available for showings and proactively market your home?